 Chronic kidney disease (CKD) is associated with a decrease in kidney function that is often progressive.
 CKD can be seen with a variety of conditions, including diabetes and high blood pressure.
 Early detection of kidney dysfunction can help to minimize the damage.
 This is important as symptoms of kidney disease may not be noticeable until as much as 30-40% of kidney function is lost.

 The eGFR is a calculation based on a serum creatinine test.
-Creatinine is a muscle waste product that is filtered from the blood by the kidneys and excreted into the urine at a relatively steady rate.
-When kidney function decreases, less creatinine is excreted and concentrations increase in the blood.
+Creatinine is a muscle waste product that is filtered from the blood by the kidneys and released into the urine at a relatively steady rate.
+When kidney function decreases, less creatinine is eliminated and concentrations increase in the blood.
 With the creatinine test, a reasonable estimate of the actual GFR can be determined.

 How is the sample collected for testing?